jasgrg/yakbee/readme.md

 A <code>signal</code> is a piece of code that looks at the history of the base currency and casts a vote to the strategy whether to buy, sell or wait.

+#### Simulation Mode

+If a <code>sim</code> element is provided in the configuration and the <code>simulation</code> element is set to True then the all of the traders will run in simulation mode.

+The simulation runs through the historical data for each trader from start date to end date and records all theoretical trades for the time period.

+This is a good way to validate different trading strategies over historical data.

 #### Execution

 ##### Yakbee bot